relaycoder/opor/docs/prompts.md

 A good replacement would be absurd-sql with sql.js, which can be enhanced with sql.js-httpvfs for better performanc

 please do not use any, unknown or custom declaration

 ===

+create the test plan items with `it should` language to docs/test.plan.md with content of separated list in test/e2e/[categories]/itemList test/integration/[categories]/itemList test/unit/[categories]/itemList

+===
 lets finish opor based on readme.md. make sure;